First Foxbody: 1979 Ford Mustang Cobra – SOLD!

 Arguably the most popular generation by performance enthusiasts, Ford produced its third generation Fox-Body-based Mustang from 1979 through 1993.
-The vast majority of 5.0 Liter V8 equipped examples have been modified in some way, shape, or form over the years, so it was very refreshing for us to come across this unmodified, 56K original mile 1979 Ford Mustang Cobra for sale here on Craigslist in Old Bridge, New Jersey with an asking price of $12,500.
+The vast majority of 5.0 Liter V8 equipped examples have been modified in some way, shape, or form over the years, so it was very refreshing for us to come across this unmodified, 56K original mile 1979 Ford Mustang Cobra originally for sale in February 2021 on Craigslist in Old Bridge, New Jersey with an asking price of $12,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Cobra priced between the #3 “Good” estimate of $12,100 and the #2 “Excellent” appraisal of $17,400.
 As a second data point, the Collector Car Market Review indicates the asking price is $1,100 higher than this guide’s #1 “Excellent appraisal of $11,400.
-If you are serious about buying this unmolested Fox Boxy, you can start the conversation by contacting Rae at (917) 817-5058.
-When you do, please remember to mention you saw their Mustang Cobra featured here on GuysWithRides.com.

 Here’s the summary of these launch edition cars provided in the Hagerty Insurance Valuation Guide: